-Have you ever struggled through this?
+Have you ever wondered how to sign sympathy cards?
 Getting a thoughtful and original message put down in a card and actually getting it in the mail within a decent time frame.

 It can be difficult to avoid the cliche statements like: “I am sorry for your loss” or “You are in our thoughts.”